 Take note that in these studies, this antioxidant was combined with other substances such as L-arginine, which may also help improve the quality of erections.

-The results look promising however, further research is still needed.
-In one study, 92.5% of test subjects experienced an improvement in the quality of erections after supplementing with pine bark extract.
+And still, the results look promising and further research is warranted.
+In one study, 92.5% of test subjects experienced an improvement in erection quality after supplementing with pine bark extract.

 One of the Pycnogenol benefits is that it can reduce levels of oxidative stress and increase the activity of antioxidants.
 This particular benefit may help with a lot of related medical conditions such as cancer and ADHD among others.